 Utilizing all the techniques above you are going to find that crawlers out there are going to find your website one way or another.
 When they do, make sure that when they get here they’re going to find a good clean site that is easy to crawl and all content is there for them to see.
-The main things I would be looking out for technically for your website is to make sure that:
+It's always wise to run a technical site audit, but the main things I would be looking out for technically for your website is to make sure that:

 - All content isn’t hidden: Google have famously said don’t hide content as it can harm your site.
 Plus, if you have a good page that users like, you want Google and others to be able to see that